83923 Research: Fashion Concept Lab12cp; weekly, on campus

 There are course requisites for this subject.
 See access conditions.

 Design studios offer an opportunity for students to gain formative feedback from the studio lecturers across both technical, design and textiles.
-The subject culminates in students utilising the skills they have developed throughout the session to create a final body of experimental design work that documents the research and design process.
+The subject culminates in students utilising the skills they have developed throughout the session to create a final body of experimental design work that documents the research and design process, that is grounded in clearly articulated fashion and textile systems.
 This final presentation is accompanied by critique from an academic panel.

 Detailed subject description.